MadByteDE/SPT-Linux-Guide/docs/lutris/installer_official.md

 Everything now is pretty much done, so now to run the game we need to run the server and the launcher.

-- To run the server, run the `SPTarkov.Server.Linux` executable in a terminal.
+- To run the server, run the `SPT.Server.Linux` executable in a terminal.

 > [!TIP]
 > <span style="color:lightgreen">You can add the server to Lutris by selecting `Add locally installed game`.
-Set `Linux` as runner & navigate to the `SPTarkov.Server.Linux` executable in the `Game options`.
+Set `Linux` as runner & navigate to the `SPT.Server.Linux` executable in the `Game options`.
 You need to enable `CLI mode` in the `System options` to run the server in a terminal.</span>

 - To run the launcher, double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.